jonathantsang/strava-year-recap-but-free/README.md

 ## Running Locally

 **WARNING:** THIS DOES NOT CURRENTLY USE ALL ACTIVITIES.
 It gives incomplete year in review stats.
 I capped it at a certain amount so I don't get rate limited by Strava's API.
 If you want to risk it all and test a much slower version go to StravaRedirect.js and change `const pagination_amount = 5` to `200`.
-Beware the app may not work if you do this and then try running the app too many times.
+Beware the app may not work if you do this, it will DEFINITELY run much slower, and may even use too many API calls trying to run the app.

 1. Run `npm install` in the react directory to install deps